Skip to main content

 Privacy and Data Protection

-• Everything shared with AI tools may be stored and used for training
+Everything shared with AI tools may be stored and used for training.
+Consider long-term implications of AI interactions and maintain professional standards in all communications.

 Cognitive Costs